RedHat-Israel/ROSE/classroom/README.md

 ## Setup

 1. Create a credentials.json file by using [google quickstart](https://developers.google.com/classroom/quickstart/python) (step 1)
-   Choose your app name, desktop app, and download client configuration(using button) to classroom directory.
+   Choose your app name, desktop app, and press the button 'download client configuration' to the rose classroom directory.

 2. Make sure that the following packages are installed: (step 2 in google guide, also included in ROSE pipfile for developers)
    - google-api-python-client